What is contaminated land?

 Contaminated Land Register

-The register can also be viewed free of charge at Abbotsford House, Davids Loan, Falkirk.
+Register can also be viewed free of charge at Falkirk Council offices, Falkirk Stadium, Falkirk.

 Frequently asked questions